Monday, August 29, 2022

 The Duchess of Cambridge's parents, Mike and Carole Middleton, live at Bucklebury Manor in Bucklebury, 33 miles from Windsor Castle.

-In 2018, British newspapers reported that the Duke and Duchess of Sussex were going to move into the cottage after their wedding.
-This proved to be incorrect as it became apparent that Adelaide Cottage was never an option as the Duke and Duchess of Sussex moved into the recently renovated Frogmore Cottage.
+In 2018, British newspapers reported that the Duke and Duchess of Sussex would move into the cottage after their wedding.
+This proved incorrect as it became apparent that Adelaide Cottage was never an option as the Duke and Duchess of Sussex moved into the recently renovated Frogmore Cottage.

 The couple, who left England in March 2020, now call Montecito, California home, but the duke continues to hold the lease for Frogmore Cottage.
 Princess Eugenie and her husband, Jack Brooksbank, and their young son, August, lived in the cottage until early this year.
 The Brooksbanks are now dividing their time between Portugal and Ivy Cottage on the Kensington Palace grounds.
 Jack is now working for Discovery Land Company, owned by Mike Meldman, the firm developing Costa Terra, where he is responsible for "marketing, sales, and promotion.

-Mr. Weston, who died in April 2021, spent millions renovating the property, which is not far from the polo grounds at Coworth Park.
+Mr. Weston, who died in April 2021, spent millions renovating the property, not far from the polo grounds at Coworth Park.

 Fort Belvedere is best known as the home of the future Edward VIII, and it was the scene for his abdication on December 10, 1936.